 *Plan for at least 3 hours if you intend on completing the entire trail, round trip, longer if you are a beginner.

-*Bring with your camera – this path has spectacular views around every turn!
+*Bring with your camera – this path offers spectacular viewpoints every mile!

 *Watch out for the traffic intersections, especially when biking downhill.
 Give yourself plenty of time to slow down.

 Independence Park in Bristol – Thames St Bristol, RI 02809